Here’s a list of the most Frequently Asked Questions that we receive.

 We update it regularly so be sure to let us know if you think we’ve missed something!

-Note: the password will work with any of the guest networks so just pick the strongest signal.
+The password will work with any of the Sea Mist networks so just pick the strongest signal

 Please note: We ask that you leave the BBQ as clean as you found it; with the lid down and the cover on.
 We’ve had a few rare occasions where guests have left it with food on the grills, not brushed off etc. As our cleaning staff will charge us extra for cleaning the BBQ, we will pass on those extra cleaning charges to you.